E-Rockalanche/SSBC-Compiler/README.md

 10: NOR
 ```

 The purpose of this project is to see if a high level language could be compiled into these 11 (10 excluding noop) opcodes.
-Future work includes proper function scoping, sructs, object orientation.
+Future work includes proper function scoping, structs, references, and object orientation.

 ## Directory Structure